betarabbit/dash-flask-sample-app/README.md

     """Create a Dash view"""
     app = create_dash_app(server, URL_RULE, URL_BASE_PATHNAME)

-    # dash app definitions goes here, same what you would do in normal Dash application
+    # dash app definitions goes here, same as what you would do in normal Dash application
     ...

     return app.server